hsaghir/hsaghir.github.io/_posts/data_science/-2016-12-30-Inference-problems.md

 Inference about the unknowns is done by finding the posterior P(z|x) through the Bayesian rule $$P(z|x)=\frac{P(x,z)}{P(x)}$$.
 To calculate the posterior we need $$P(x)$$ which is the probability that the model assings to the data.
 It is calculated by summing out all possible configurations of the hidden variables using the model $$P(x)= \int_x P(x,z)$$.
 For most interesting problems this integral is intractable so the exact inference problem (calculating the posterior) faces a problem.
 To solve the inference problem two approximation approaches are taken:

 1. Approximate the integral $$P(x)= \int_x P(x,z)$$ using numerical methods like Quadrature(doesn't work in high dimensions) or MCMC.
+MCMC can provide samples from exact posterior but is time-consuming and convergence assessment is difficult.

+2. Deterministic alternatives include the Laplace approximation, variational methods, and expectation propagation (EP).

-2. Bypass the calculation of the integral involved in calculation of exact posterior by approximating the posterior directly.
-We pick a family of distributions over the latent variables with its own parameters and maximize the ELBO to fit the family as closely as possible to the real posterior.
+    + Variational methods bypass the calculation of the integral involved in calculation of exact posterior by approximating the posterior directly.
+We pick a family of distributions over the latent variables with its own parameters and maximize a distance (usually KL) between the exact and the variational posteriors to fit the family as closely as possible to the real posterior.
 We use this approximate posterior as a proxy for the real one.

 Here is a list of strategies for solving the inference problem: